• Home

 • Preheat oven to 375° Fahrenheit

 • Core and chop the apple into small pieces.
-Leave the peel on.
+Leave the skin on.

-• Spread apple pieces and fresh cranberries to cover the bottom of an 8x8 or 9x9 greased baking dish.
+• Spread apple pieces over the bottom of a greased 8x8 or 9x9 baking dish.

-• Mix all other ingredients together in a medium mixing bowl.
+• Mix all remaining ingredients together in a medium mixing bowl.

-• Pour oat mixture evenly out over apples and cranberries.
+• Pour oat mixture over apples and spread to form an even layer.

 • Bake at 375° for 35 minutes.